Eco-Friendly & Healthy Easter Basket Fillers

-Easter is just around the bend, so we’re sharing eco-friendly Easter basket fillers you can feel good about and your kids are sure to enjoy.
-These sustainable Easter basket ideas skip the plastic grass and single-use toys, and focus on healthier, greener goodies.
+Easter is just around the bend, so we’re sharing eco-friendly Easter basket fillers the kids are sure to enjoy.
+These options focus on healthier sweets and toys that encourage outdoor activity, reading, and mindfulness.

 Healthier Easter Treats and Snacks